-Contents 1.
-What types of special educational needs do we provide for?
+1. What types of special educational needs do we provide for?
 Page 3 2.
 How do we identify and assess pupils with special educational needs?
-Page 4 3.
-Who is our Special Educational Needs Co-ordinator (SENCo) and how can she be contacte she be contacted?
-Page 4 4.
+Page 3 3.
+Who is our Special Educational Needs Co-ordinator (SENCo) and how can she be contacted?
+Page 3 4.
 What is our approach to teaching pupils with SEND?
-Page 4 5.
+Page 3 5.
 How do we adapt the curriculum and learning environment?
-Page 5 6.
-How do we enable pupils with SEND to engage in activities with other pupils who do pils who do not have SEND?
-Page 5 7. .
-How do we consult parents of children with special educational needs and involve them in their child's education?
+Page 4 6.
+How do we enable pupils with SEND to engage in activities with other pup oils who do not have SEND?
+Page 4 7.
+How do we consult parents of children with special educational needs and d involve them in their child's education?
 Page 5 8.
-8. How do we consult children with special educational needs and involve them in their education?
-Page 6 9.
+How do we consult children with special educational needs and involve the nem in their education?
+Page 5 9.
 How do we assess and review pupils' progress towards their outcomes?
-Page 6 10.
-How do we support pupils with special educational needs moving between phases of education and preparing for adulthood?
-Page 6 11.
-How do we support pupils with SEND to improve their emotional and social development?
-Page 7 12.
-12. What expertise and training do staff have in relation to children and young people with special educational needs and how is specialist expertise secured?
+Page 5 10.
+How do we support pupils with special educational needs moving between phases of education preparing for adulthood?
+Page 5 11.
+How do we support pupils with SEND to improve their emotional and soci ial development?
+Page 6 12.
+What expertise and training do staff have in relation to children and youn g people with special educational needs and how is specialist expertise secured?
 Page 7 13.
-13. How are equipment and facilities to support children and young people with special educational needs secured?
-Page 8 14.
-14. How are other bodies, including health and social services, local authority support services and voluntary organisations, involved in meeting the needs of pupils with spe in supporting their families?
-Page 8 How do we evaluate the effectiveness of our SEND provision?
+How are equipment and facilities to support children and young people w - needs secured?
+Page 7 14.
+How are other bodies, including health and social services, local authority • • voluntary organisations, involved in meeting the needs of pupils with spe in supporting their families?
+Page 7 How do we evaluate the effectiveness of our SEND provision?
 Page 8 16.
-16. How do we treat complaints from parents of pupils with special educational needs concerning the provision made at the school?
+How do we treat complaints from parents of pupils with special education provision made at the school?
 Page 8 Who can young people and parents contact if they have concerns?
-Page 9 What support services are available to parents?
-Page 9 19.
+Page 8 What support services are available to parents?
+Page 8 19.
 Where is the local authority's local offer published?
 Page 9